part 1 | part 2 | part 3 | part 4

 we stopped for breakfast then, which was laid out at picnic tables. scrambled eggs, seedy bread & jams, some excellent pork sausages they'd obviously just grilled for us, & local pineapple. i ate quickly & wandered around looking for tiny creatures, & found dragonflies with black bars on their wings, honeybees, & lots of cloven hoofprints & poop in the grass.

-back in the jeep, we saw a kingfisher, then our first rhinos - three of them, laying down, quite far away but within range of my 20x optical zoom. :) i had most wanted to see hippos & rhinos on this trip, & i achieved both! a couple warthogs crossed our path next, then we found giraffes being their ridiculous selves quite close to the road. another high point came when mtugo spotted a legless lizard slithering off the road - i hadn't dared to hope of seeing one of those! we found a hammerhead bird, several beautiful inyala, an african hoopoe bird, & then a bunch of plains/burchell's zebras let us drive extremely close to them - we could've touched them (but didn't, of course). a fourth rhino was seen, also pretty far away, then some impalas, a FIFTH rhino (close, but quickly walking away - i captured what i could of him, but always made sure i was looking with my human eyes instead of just through a viewfinder). there were a couple more warthogs, then our last big sighting was a herd of sixteen female impalas with one big ram, barely off the road from us. a pretty damned good few hours, i'd say - seeing three of the "big five" (cape buffalo, lion, rhinoceros, leopard, & african elephant) on our first safari was very lucky indeed.
+back in the jeep, we saw a kingfisher, then our first rhinos - three of them, laying down, quite far away but within range of my 20x optical zoom. :) i had most wanted to see hippos & rhinos on this trip, & i achieved both! a couple warthogs crossed our path next, then we found giraffes being their ridiculous selves quite close to the road. another high point came when mtugo spotted a legless lizard slithering off the road - i hadn't dared to hope of seeing one of those! (edit: it was probably an acontias plumbeus, the largest in his genus!) we found a hammerhead bird, several beautiful inyala, an african hoopoe bird, & then a bunch of plains/burchell's zebras let us drive extremely close to them - we could've touched them (but didn't, of course). a fourth rhino was seen, also pretty far away, then some impalas, a FIFTH rhino (close, but quickly walking away - i captured what i could of him, but always made sure i was looking with my human eyes instead of just through a viewfinder). there were a couple more warthogs, then our last big sighting was a herd of sixteen female impalas with one big ram, barely off the road from us. a pretty damned good few hours, i'd say - seeing three of the "big five" (cape buffalo, lion, rhinoceros, leopard, & african elephant) on our first safari was very lucky indeed.

 we drove 1.5h to the kingdom of swaziland, where we were stamped out of south african customs, then literally walked a block to swaziland customs. i'd never entered a country on foot before! & i also found it interesting that, for a few minutes, we were in no country at all. waiting for the other passengers to use the restroom, i spotted a speedy little lizard, a beautiful reddish dung beetle, & some kind of grasshopper or locust. we were stamped into swaziland super quickly & cleared the whole crossing in about fifteen minutes - a far cry better than ahmet's concern of a couple hours.